-CIMA members in practice are governed by a set of rules that ensure best practice and protection of the public.
+CIMA members in practice are governed by the following set of rules to ensure best practice and protection of the public.

-1. A member in practice is a member who offers or provides accountancy services to the public, either in a personal capacity, or as a sole proprietor of a business, or as a director of a company or partner in a partnership providing accountancy services, and
+1. A member in practice is a member who offers or provides accounting services (as defined in Rule 2 below) to the public, either in a personal capacity, or as a sole proprietor of a business, or as a director of a company or partner in a partnership providing accountancy services, and

 (i) is registered by the Institute for that purpose;